 1. Role and responsibilities of monitoring and evaluation in humanitarian programming

 Monitoring and evaluation help in understanding how the assistance and support that CARE provides to disaster-affected communities affects them.
-Monitoring and evaluation is therefore a critical part of CARE’s Humanitarian Accountability Framework (HAF).
+It is therefore a critical part of CARE’s Humanitarian Accountability Framework (HAF).
 It allows us to compare the results of our humanitarian actions with our strategic intent (e.g. CARE Program Strategy, Humanitarian & Emergency Strategy, Core Humanitarian Standards) with technical standards (such as SPHERE and companions) and with expected outcomes and benchmarks for the response (from response strategy, proposal frameworks etc.).
 Efficient decision making and evidence based learning heavily depend on the quality and timeliness of monitoring & evaluation.

 Many team members will have responsibility for monitoring and evaluation activities in a humanitarian response.
 Therefore it is important that a member of the response team is assigned to the function of coordinating monitoring and evaluation activities.
 This is usually a full time position.
 It is critical that the CO’s M&E unit is closely involved with the response team from the very outset of the humanitarian crisis.
 Thus ideally, the response M&E team should be led from the onset (including during needs assessments) by the CO’s M&E coordinator.
 Where this capacity does not exist, it is important for the CO to appoint or recruit a M&E Coordinator for specifically for the humanitarian operation as quickly as possible.
 During a fast onset or large scale emergency the CARE emergency response roster can identify and mobilize additional capacities especially during the surge and scale-up phases.
 In certain cases the M&E Coordinator function can be combined with the function of leading Accountability and Learning initiatives – the MEAL (Monitoring, Evaluation, Accountability and Learning) approach (see CARE’s commitment to Quality and Accountability in Humanitarian Programming).